nforgeio/RaspberryDebugger/README.md

 _A Visual Studio Extension for debugging .NET Core applications remotely on a Raspberry Pi_

 ---
-**IMPORTANT:** .NET 6.0 starting with the SDK 6.0.100 works now and can be ONLY used in Visual Studio 2022 for the first!
+**IMPORTANT:** .NET 6.0 starting with the SDK 6.0.100 is working now and can be ONLY used in Visual Studio 2022!

 For Asp.NET debugging set the runtime identifier project property to: